vlad21591/ML-DataScience-Project/README.md

 Build a predictive model that answers the question: “what sorts of people were more likely to have a heart disease?” using subjects data (ie age, gender, chest pain levels, etc). machine learning to create a model that predicts which subjects suffred from a hear disease.

-[The data came from Kaggle -- Heart Disease UCI]
+[The data came from Kaggle -- Heart Disease UCI, In the data-splitting file the seed for random_stat is set to 42 if you want to have similar results]

 Results(from the ML results.py):